 2007: San Jose's aggressiveness backfires

-San Jose didn’t advance past the second round that spring, and those first-round picks were used on David Perron (St. Louis) and Max Pacioretty (Montreal).
+San Jose didn't advance past the second round that spring, and those first round picks were used on David Perron (St. Louis) and Max Pacioretty (Montreal).
 To make matters worse, Wilson threw in young defenceman Josh Gorges in the trade to acquire Rivet.
-Gorges is now one of the league’s more steady stay-at-home defencemen.

-These two trades — along with the 2008 deadline deal that brought in Brian Campbell but cost them another first-rounder (Tyler Ennis) — caused San Jose to take a step back.
+These two trades -- along with the 2008 deadline deal that brought in Brian Campbell at the cost of another first-rounder (Tyler Ennis) -- hurt San Jose in the long run.

 2007: Atlanta trades away Coburn

 Atlanta Thrashers GM Don Waddell was desperate at the 2007 deadline as his team was on the verge of its first-ever playoff appearance.
-Waddell rolled the dice on veteran Keith Tkachuk (that trade made sense).
+Waddell rolled the dice on veteran Keith Tkachuk in a trade that made sense.
 The other one, though, in which the Thrashers acquired Alexei Zhitnik from Philadelphia for Braydon Coburn, did not.
-Zhitnik did tally 14 points in 18 games for Atlanta late that year, but Coburn was a prized prospect at that time and has been a solid defenceman for the Flyers.
+Zhitnik tallied 14 points in 18 games for Atlanta late that year, but Coburn was a prized prospect at that time and has been a solid defenceman for the Flyers.

 2011: Dallas overpays for Goligoski

 Dallas Stars defenceman Alex Goligoski is solid in his own right.
-However, the package GM Joe Nieuwendyk gave up to acquire him looks brutal today, as he dealt youngsters James Neal and Matt Niskanen to Pittsburgh in the trade.
-Neal scored 40 goals for the Penguins in 2011-12 and has been one of the most dangerous weapons in Pittsburgh’s arsenal since.
-Niskanen, too, has improved since going to the Penguins.
+However, the package then-GM Joe Nieuwendyk gave up to acquire him looks brutal today, as he dealt youngsters James Neal and Matt Niskanen to Pittsburgh in the trade.
+Neal scored 40 goals for the Penguins in 2011-12 and was a dangerous weapon in their arsenal until he was traded to Nashville for Nick Spaling and Patric Hornqvist.
+Niskanen, too, improved with the Pens.